-- 1. The Myanmar Timber Legality Assurance System (MTLAS). - 2.
-The Myanmar Forest Certification Scheme (MFCS);
+- 1. The Myanmar Timber Legality Assurance System (MTLAS). - The Myanmar Forest Certification Scheme (MFCS);

-For the Chain of Custody Standard, MFCC has also adopted the PEFC ST 2002:2020: Chain of Custody of Forest and Tree Based Products - Requirements.
+1In January 2021, MFCC formally adopted in full and without modifications the PEFC international chain of custody standard PEFC ST 2002:2020 Chain of Custody of Forest and Tree Based Products - Requirements.
+Hereafter in this policy, this Standard is referred to as the MFCS Chain of Custody Standard.